The Best Dubrovnik Itinerary: How to Spend Three Days in Dubrovnik

 I LOVE a good themed museum — and Croatia has so many of them.
 The Red History Museum is a wonderful museum to visit, especially if you love history.

 You might notice that even on historical tours in Croatia, people tend to skip over the communist years as Yugoslavia.
-Well, this is an opportunity to learn about those them!
-Of course, this was an oppressive time and awful in many ways — but do you think people live lives completely devoid of joy and meaning just because times were hard?
-(I mean, it’s 2020.)
+Well, this is an opportunity to learn about them!
+Of course, this was an oppressive time and awful in many ways — but do you think people lived completely devoid of joy and meaning just because times were hard?
+Of course not!

 More than that — this museum is an Instagram dream.
-Are you an Instagrammer?
-Put on your most vintage outfit and come to pose on all the sets!
-Yes, you can pose in the sixties bedroom, in the seventies kitchen, listening to Croatian records with headphones on, in the kiosk selling magazines and candy!
+Put on your most vintage outfit and come pose on all the sets!
+You can pose in the sixties bedroom, in the seventies kitchen, listening to Croatian records with headphones on, or in the kiosk selling magazines and candy!

-The Red History Museum is right across from the Gruž ferry port, so it’s a great place to visit once you come back from a day trip by boat (Lokrum excluded).
+The Red History Museum is right across from the Gruž ferry port, so it’s the perfect place to visit once you come back from a day trip by boat (Lokrum excluded).
 We visited the museum after we got back from Mljet.

 How much time do you need at the Red History Museum?
-It’s a small place, and 90 minutes should be sufficient.
-Entry is 50 kuna ($8) for adults, 40 kuna ($6) for university students, 20 kuna ($3) for primary and secondary school students.
+It’s a small place, so 90 minutes should be sufficient.
+Entry is 9 EUR ($9 USD) for adults, 7.20 EUR ($7 USD) for university students and seniors, 3.60 EUR ($4 USD) for primary and secondary school students, and free for children under 10.

 A set of hands in Dubrovnik holds a picture of a scene from Game of Thrones taking place in the Dubrovnik walls.